-A clunky, confusing website limits your bookings.
-You don’t have to be a huge chain hotel to build a great site.
-Keep these six UX design trends in mind while designing (or revamping) your site experience, and you’ll be in the running for best hotel website.
+Your website is the best tool you have to increase direct bookings.
+And you don’t have to be a huge chain hotel or an OTA to build a great site.
+Just keep these 14 UX design trends in mind while creating (or revamping) your site experience, and you’ll be in the running for best hotel website in no time!

-These six user-experience ideas will make for the best hotel website.
+These 14 user-experience ideas will make for the best hotel website:

 1. Include a clearly visible booking window.